This year it’s more important than ever to get a flu shot.

 Practice social distancing this flu season – maintain a 6 feet distance from people who do not live in your home.

-Wear a mask when out in public over your mouth and your nose.
+Wear a mask at indoor public spaces over your mouth and your nose.
 Masks significantly reduce the spread of influenza and COVID-19 germs.

 People can spread the flu to others before they develop symptoms.
 Getting vaccinated is the best way to protect yourself and others from the flu.